rajesh-itech/nimble_fix/README.md

 #### Problem

-There are no backup message for the absence of OPENAI_API_KEY in the function named generatePersonalizedContent.
+The function generatePersonalizedContent did not provide a fallback message if the OPENAI_API_KEY environment variable was missing.

 #### Root Cause

-No Backup message setup f
+No conditional logic was implemented to handle the scenario where the API key is unavailable, resulting in potential runtime failures without a meaningful response.

 #### Fix

-Added backup text message and in return statementwith with OR condition if OPENAI_API_KEY is not present.
-Added error condition.
+Added a backup text message that is returned when the OPENAI_API_KEY is missing.
+Implemented an error-handling condition to log a warning and return a default welcome message.
+Added explicit error logging for any OpenAI API errors.

 ```ts
 // Backend